thaerkh/vim-workspace/README.md

 ```
 let g:workspace_session_name = 'Session.vim'
 ```

+##### Hidden Buffers
+Over time, hidden buffers can build up to a point where most are unnecessary, with only those currently tied to a tab window being important.
+When called, the command `CloseHiddenBuffers` will close any hidden buffers meeting this criteria.

 #### Undo History

 When in a workspace, file undo history is persisted between sessions, without needing to keep Vim on.
 Cursor positions will also persist across session reloads.